Customer Success Story: Norwegian Air

 While it is a little early to share hard numbers on the impact of the solution, the overall performance of the ThinkPad X1 tablet has been impressive for Norwegian.
 "The pilots are very happy with these new tablets because it is bigger – you can get more overhead on the screen than we could earlier with the Panasonic device," says Klaus.

 Connectivity was a key factor here.
 Norwegian pilots often needed to change the flight plan or alter fuel levels and therefore needed to be connected at all times.
 Without online access, the process had to be carried out manually over a call.
-Thanks to its powerful modem, the ThinkPad X1 tablet provides reliable coverage everywhere they go.
+Thanks to its powerful modem, the ThinkPad X1 tablet provides trustworthy coverage everywhere they go.

 "It’s not easy to find a modem that practically covers the whole world like the modem on the X1 tablet.
 It saves us a lot of problems," exclaims Klaus.